Normal Blood Sugar Levels Chart

 Fasting Blood Sugar Levels Chart PDF

 Understanding normal fasting blood sugar levels is also crucial for managing and monitoring various health conditions, including diabetes.
-Fasting refers to not consuming any calories (except for water) for at least 8 hours before a blood test.
+Fasting means not consuming calories (except water) for at least 8 hours before a blood test.
 Fasting blood sugar levels are a reliable indicator of how well your body regulates blood sugar when it hasn't eaten recently.

 Blood sugar levels are typically measured in milligrams per deciliter (mg/dL) and can vary depending on the time of day, recent meals, and physical activity.
 Normal ranges differ for those with and without diabetes.
 Here is a detailed chart explaining these levels: